-The city has a list of medians and right-of-ways that are eligible for adoption, available to view here
+The city has a list of medians and right-of-ways that are eligible for adoption.

 - Commit to a one-year adoption period

-- Visit the sponsored location at least monthly, weekly for Transit Stops
+- Visit the sponsored location at least monthly, or weekly for Transit Stops

-- Provide people-power to pick up debris, weed, prune, trim and report observable problems
+- Pick up debris, weed, prune, trim and report observable problems

-- Notify Transportation Maintenance of planned cleanup dates for the arrangement of supplies and trash pick-ups
+- Notify the Transportation Maintenance Division of planned cleanup dates for the arrangement of supplies and trash pick-ups

 - Report back to staff the number of volunteers and the number of hours contributed for each visit through Count Me In site visit reports.

-- For more information, see our Policies, Procedures & Rules
+- For more information, see Policies, Procedures & Rules

 Public Works Provides: